zencart/documentation/content/user/accessibility/tools/widgets.md

 * **Quick Implementation** - Installing a widget is relatively easy and can provide immediate accessibility improvements without requiring extensive website code changes.

-* **Automated Solutions** - These widgets use AI algorithms to automatically address some common accessibility issues, saving time and effort for website owners.
+* **Automated Solutions** - These widgets use AI algorithms to automatically address some common accessibility issues, saving time and effort.

 * **Cost-Effective** - In comparison to hiring developers for manual accessibility updates, widgets can be a more cost-effective option for smaller websites with limited budgets.